stennety/mywebsite/_posts/2013-05-30-theres-only-one-motel-in-odessa-tx.md

 ---
 categories: law,  stories
+title: There's only one motel in Odessa, TX
 ---

 This woman went to Odessa, TX and booked a three night stay at a budget motel.
 The premises were apparently so unsafe that she was forced to stay inside her room for the majority of the day.
 When she did go out once a day for ice, she had to be escorted by a member of the hotel staff.
 Of course, she wanted the hotel to compensate her for "pain and suffering".
 Naturally, some questions arose.